Fexty12573/SharpPluginLoader/docs/Development/CallingNativeFuncs.md

 myFunction.InvokeUnsafe(1, 2.0f);
 ```

-!!! warning
+> [!WARNING]
-    `InvokeUnsafe` is unsafe for a reason.
+> `InvokeUnsafe` is unsafe for a reason.
 When you're calling a function using this there are some things you need to pay attention to.
+>

-    Due to the fact that the GC does not get transitioned, the native function you are calling is not allowed to call back into managed code.
+> Due to the fact that the GC does not get transitioned, the native function you are calling is not allowed to call back into managed code.
 So if the function you are calling happens to be hooked by another C# plugin, your game will crash immediately.
+>

-    It also should not run for more than 1 microsecond.
+> It also should not run for more than 1 microsecond.
 You can see a full list of constraints for this [here](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.suppressgctransitionattribute?view=net-8.0).